dmhernandez2525/DRY_Dry/src/docs/contributing/cli.md

 ### CLI

-A super fast and easy way to add a component is to use the CLI built into this repo
+A super fast and easy way to add a component is to use the CLI built into this repo.

 To use the CLI, all you have to do is cd into the CLI file.